 There are a couple of important keys necessary for achieving the best flavor results: The onions need to be cooked in lard and the paprika is added to the beef and only briefly cooked to bring out the flavor but not so long that it becomes bitter.
 And you only want to use a little water so that the stew is thick and concentrated for serving over dumplings or noodles.

 And of course, very importantly, you need quality Hungarian paprika.
 There are many options out there to purchase, a tiny fraction of which actually come from Hungary.
 We cannot emphasize enough what a massive difference quality Hungarian paprika makes.
-We recommend this genuine Hungarian paprika imported from Hungary.
+We recommend this genuine Hungarian paprika imported from the Kalocsa region of Hungary.
 It has a wonderfully rich flavor and an exceptionally vibrant red color.
 Many of our readers have tried it, written back and agree that quality Hungarian-imported paprika makes all the difference.

 I don’t recall whether this restaurant included caraway seed or not, but that is a common addition and has been included here.
 I don’t like it to be overpowering, but a little bit added creates a really nice flavor element.

 A word about the lard: Most lard that you find in the grocery store is hydrogenated and is something I avoid.
 Some specialty stores carry pasture-raised lard but it’s very expensive.
-You can also buy it here on Amazon.
+You can also buy it online.
 With the high cost of lard in many places we include an alternative that will provide a lot of flavor as well: Bacon.
 You can either use bacon grease in lieu of lard or add bacon pieces to your Pörkölt – your choice.
+If you’re up to rendering your own lard (it’s SUPER easy and MUCH cheaper), check out our post on How to Make Lard.

 Porkolt is most commonly made with beef or pork and some versions include bell peppers and tomatoes.
 I’ve included both.
 Marhapörkölt really is Hungarian comfort food at its best.
 Pull up a chair and join me!

-Authentic Porkolt Recipe
+Authentic Pörkölt Recipe

 Let’s get started!